NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 ### Password-less SSH Login ###

-Setting up password-less SSH login is even easier than [Generating RSA Keys](#GeneratingRSAKeys).
-First, run the following command the host which is going to run OmniBackup:
+Setting up a password-less SSH login is even easier than [Generating RSA Keys](#GeneratingRSAKeys).
+First, run the following command on the host which is going to run OmniBackup:

     $ ssh-keygen -t rsa -b 4096

-When it starts asking questions, it's possible to choose the default answers by just pressing Enter on your keyboard:
+When it starts asking questions, it's possible to choose the default answers by just pressing <code>Return</code> or <code>Enter</code> key on your keyboard:

     Generating public/private rsa key pair.
     Enter file in which to save the key (/home/babaei/.ssh/id_rsa):